Service Learning

 CAP is an opportunity for Westridge students to demonstrate how their individual interests and passions can set the stage for deep learning and service to others.

-Students engage in dedicated days of service in 9th and 10th grade, organized by the school.
-They reflect on these experiences and consider their own interests, conducting independent, inquiry-based research into a social or environmental issue.
-In 11th grade, students propose a CAP of their own design, addressing a need that exists within our local, regional, national, or international community.
-Students connect with a local service mentor from an outside organization and work directly with their mentors throughout their junior and senior years completing field work for their project site.
+Before 11th grade, students may propose a CAP of their own design, addressing a need that exists within our local, regional, national, or international community.
+Students connect with a local service mentor from an outside organization and work directly with their mentors throughout their sophomore and junior years completing field work for their project site.

-The final project consists of a minimum of 30 combined hours of service, as well as a digital portfolio containing additional research and reflection.
+The final project consists of a minimum of 30 combined hours of service, as well as a reflection and formal presentation.